• Skip to primary navigation

 ✔️ Why you'll love this recipe!

-• The crumble is easily customisable with different fruits and add-ins.
+5. Easily customisable recipe with different fruits and add-ins.

 🛒 Ingredient notes